Santhosh1470/Amazon-Clone/README.md

 # Amazon-Clone

-A front-end project replicating the home page of Amazon, showcasing products and categories.
-This project uses HTML and CSS to create a visually appealing and responsive design.
+A front-end project replicating the Amazon home page using **HTML5** and **CSS3**.
+This project focuses on a clean, responsive design, showcasing a navigation bar, product grid, and footer.

 ## Table of Contents
 - [Overview](#overview)